keithnoguchi/arch-on-air/README.md

 ### Pacman mirror

-Bring the `kernel.org` to the top.
+Bring the closest mirror, `kernel.org` in my case, to the top of the `mirrirlist` file, as shown below:

 ```
 root@archiso ~ # head -10 /etc/pacman.d/mirrorlist